dgwyer/server-side-render-x/README.md

 ## Usage

-Add the `server-side-render-x.js` file to the relevant place in your plugin (e.g. `/src/block/components`) and include in your code exactly as you would for `<ServerSideRender />`.
+Add the `server-side-render-x.js` file to the relevant place in your plugin (e.g. `/src/block/components`) and include in your code as you would for any other component.

+Then use it in exactly the same way as `<ServerSideRender />` is used.
+The only difference is there is an additional `prop` to specify the location for the spinner:

+    what th
+    hey